xxy92dec/ee628-final-project/README.md

 This project can only detect and classification handwritten digits line by line.

+Due to lack more handwritten image, there must be some bugs not solved.
+I solve the bugs I've found from teseting some handwritten image printscreen from OneNote.

 ## About 2 ipynb file
 Classification.ipynb is the model-trainning file.